|

 small separation between, any object, such as a piece of dust floating

-can be assessed for distance and should be within a foot or two of the
+can be assessed for distance and should be within an inch or two of the

 If an object is captured